godotengine/godot-docs/classes/class_node.rst

 |void| **_process**\ (\ delta\: :ref:`float<class_float>`\ ) |virtual| :ref:`🔗<class_Node_private_method__process>`

-Called during the processing step of the main loop.
-Processing happens at every frame and as fast as possible, so the ``delta`` time since the previous frame is not constant. ``delta`` is in seconds.
+Called on each idle frame, prior to rendering, and after physics ticks have been processed. ``delta`` is the time between frames in seconds.

-It is only called if processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process()<class_Node_method_set_process>`.
+It is only called if processing is enabled for this Node, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process()<class_Node_method_set_process>`.

 Processing happens in order of :ref:`process_priority<class_Node_property_process_priority>`, lower priority values are called first.
 Nodes with the same priority are processed in tree order, or top to bottom as seen in the editor (also known as pre-order traversal).